How to Visit Dunedin on a Budget

 Should you prefer to scout out the more immobile eateries, hit the streets and find affordable Japanese cuisine at The Jitsu (135 Stuart Street), classic Kiwi fish and chips at The Fish Hook (424 George Street), bagels and coffee at Beam Me Up Bagels (9 North Road), and soup and panini specials at Hungry Hobos (187 George Street).

-For more restaurant recommendations, check out The Foodie Guide to Dunedin.
+For more restaurant recommendations, check out The Top Cheap Eats in Dunedin and The Foodie Guide to Dunedin.